 I just wanted to create a custody account with DeGiro, as securities cannot be lent with them.
 Unfortunately, DeGiro no longer offers this.
 This is for your information.

-- If I go to the ETF column and enter IE00B5BMR087 (S&P 500 Index from iShares), several come up with different exchanges.
+- If I go to the ETF column and enter IE00B5BMR087 (S&P 500 Index from iShares), I get several with different exchanges.
 Which exchange should I use?
-Or is there an advantage in terms of fees if I choose the Swiss stock exchange?
+Or is there an advantage in terms of fees if you choose the Swiss stock exchange?
 Does the volume of the different exchanges play a role?

-- Where can I find the fees when buying ETF on Degiro?
+- Where can I find the fees when buying ETFs on Degiro?

-- Can you set up an automatic savings plan or do you have to trigger the purchase yourself every month?
+- Is it possible to set up an automatic savings plan or do I have to trigger the purchase myself every month?

-- Can I also invest a small amount or do I always have to buy the whole share?
+- Can I also invest a fixed amount or do I always have to buy the whole share?

 Thank you